fpco/terraform-aws-foundation/modules/encrypted-s3-bucket-reader/README.md

 # s3-enc

-This module provided a server encryption enabled S3 bucket, and necessary policies attached to provided roles.
+This module provides an IAM policy and role attachment that grants access to KMS keys and read permissions for a specific encrypted S3 bucket.